dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 | MySQL/MariaDB*               | `.UseMySql((connectionString)`                | [Pomelo.EntityFrameworkCore.MySql](https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql/)
 | Oracle*                      | `.UseOracle(connectionString)`                | [Oracle.EntityFrameworkCore](https://www.nuget.org/packages/Oracle.EntityFrameworkCore/)

 *These database providers are not shipped by Microsoft.
-See [_Database Providers_](xref:core/providers/index) for more information about database providers.
+See [Database Providers](xref:core/providers/index) for more information about database providers.

 > [!WARNING]
 > The EF Core in-memory database is not designed for production use.
 In addition, it may not be the best choice even for testing.
-See [_Testing code that uses EF Core_](xref:core/testing/index) for more information.
+See [Testing Code That Uses EF Core](xref:core/testing/index) for more information.

-See [_Connection Strings_](xref:core/miscellaneous/connection-strings) for more information on using connection strings with EF Core.
+See [Connection Strings](xref:core/miscellaneous/connection-strings) for more information on using connection strings with EF Core.

 Optional configuration specific to the database provider is performed in an additional provider-specific builder.
 For example, using <xref:Microsoft.EntityFrameworkCore.Infrastructure.SqlServerDbContextOptionsBuilder.EnableRetryOnFailure%2A> to configure retries for connection resiliency when connecting to Azure SQL: